substack/baudio/readme.markdown

     -d, --duration   How long the song should play as a human-parseable string.

     -t, --offset     Jump to this time offset as a human-parseable string.

+    -f, --fade       Length of a trailing fade as a human-parseable string.

   Example usage: